 Rosacea is more than just redness and blushing.
 It’s a severe dermatologic condition that tends to get worse with age.
-At Cleaver Medical Group Dermatology, in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Johns Creek and Toccoa, GA, the dermatologists diagnose and treat all kinds of rosacea.
+At Cleaver Medical Group Dermatology, in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Lavonia, Johns Creek and Toccoa, GA, the dermatologists diagnose and treat all kinds of rosacea.
 Trigger identification, topical ointments, and laser therapy are just a few treatments the practice offers for rosacea.
 Call Cleaver Medical Group Dermatology today or schedule an appointment online to learn more.

 Rosacea is a skin disorder that causes visible blood vessels, redness, blushing, and, in some cases, small pustules.
 Understanding your triggers, taking medication, or trying laser treatments can help prevent rosacea flare-ups.
 Once your dermatologist identifies which kind of rosacea you have, they can create a tailored treatment plan.